talhavawda/nba-predictions/README.md

          "OutliersKMeans" determines more relavent outstanding players than "OutlierKNN".
 Ensure that the dataset folder "data" is in the same folder as the source files.
 # Game Outcome Prediction
-Step 1 - Run the GameOutcomeTraining file  This creates the model and displays the results of the algorithm analysis.
+Step 1 - Run the GameOutcomeTraining file<br />This creates the model and displays the results of the algorithm analysis.
 <br/><br/>
-Step 2 - Run the GameOutcomePrediction file  This displays the result of the prediction.
+Step 2 - Run the GameOutcomePrediction file<br />This displays the result of the prediction.